Aryan556gaur/federated/README.md

-# Federated Learning with Iris Dataset
+# Federated Learning with Credit score Dataset

-This project demonstrates federated learning using TensorFlow Federated (TFF) with the Iris dataset.
+This project demonstrates federated learning using TensorFlow Federated (TFF) with the Credit score dataset.
 It simulates multiple clients training a shared model while keeping their data private.

 ## Requirements